WOODWORKING BASICS: How to Apply Solid Wood Edging to Plywood

 • Video watch time = 2 minutes

 Sheet materials such as veneered plywood and particleboard get the maximum beauty from precious, high-grade logs because it takes that beauty of the entire log and spreads it over a large area in the form of veneer.
 This also reduces the cost of woodworking compared with using solid wood, too.
 I love working with solid wood, but veneered sheet goods are a great deal, but only if you know how to conceal the less-than-beautiful exposed edges found on plywood and particleboard.
-Gap-riddled layers of softwood that form the core of most veneered ply, or the sawdust that’s glued together to form particleboard, look unredeemably terrible in most cases.
-That’s why learning to cover these eyesores with solid wood strips is such an essential woodworking skill.

 Sounds simple enough, but there are tricks behind completing this work efficiently, while also avoiding hidden dangers that can ruin an entire piece of veneered material if you’re not careful.
 The solid pine strip has been glued to the edge of Baltic birch plywood.
 Sanding smooth and trimming to final length has yet to come.

-Your main challenge involves creating gap-free joints and a smooth transition where strips of solid wood edging meets veneer.
+Your main challenge involves creating gap-free joints, plus a smooth transition where strips of solid wood edging meets veneer.
 This depends on both edging strips and sheet goods that have smooth, crisp mating surfaces.
 There’s simply no substitute for a good tablesaw blade when cutting veneer, but sometimes even this isn’t enough to prevent chipped surfaces.
 A few light passes over a jointer refines the edges of veneered sheet goods very well.
 Particleboard and veneered ply are harder on jointer knives than solid wood, but occasional use like this is fine.
 So yes, you can refine the edges of sheet goods on a jointer, making them straight and smooth.

-Most of the parts you’ll be gluing edging to need to be a specific width, but you shouldn’t cut veneered parts to final size until after the edging process is complete.
+Most of the parts you’ll be gluing edging to need to be a specific width, but you shouldn’t cut veneered parts to final size until after the edging process is nearly complete.
 Cut the width of your ply or particleboard, but leave them a half-inch or so longer than final length.
 Saw and plane solid wood edging strips 1/2” wide (wider if you plan to rout decorative edges), and 1/16” thicker than the sheet goods you’re using.
 Later you’ll cut the edged part to final length and width after the edging is fastened, sawing off the excess plywood as you do.
 This way you’ll end up with perfectly sized parts, with edging that meets the sheet goods perfectly on the ends.

 When it comes time to glue and clamp edging strips, place pairs of parts together in the clamps at the same time, strip to strip.
 This doubles output, while ensuring consistent clamping pressure across the entire length of each strip.
 Even when you’ve only got one piece of plywood to edge, lay a piece of scrap wood against the clamp jaws to spread pressure along the whole strip.
 Either way, use your fingers to make sure there’s at least a little bit of solid edging overhanging the top and bottom faces of both the sheet goods along the entire length of the part before setting it aside to dry.